Ruby-capstone-2025/password-guardian/README.md

 # Password Guardian

-A Ruby CLI tool used to evaluate password strength, check password breaches via the HaveIBeenPwned API, and generate or strengthen passwords.
+A lightweight Ruby CLI tool used to evaluate password strength, check password breaches via the HaveIBeenPwned API, and generate or strengthen passwords.

 ## Prerequisites